haxsaw/errator/docs/using_errator.rst

 |    f6 |                  |                     |
 +-------+------------------+---------------------+

-Note that the fragment for f4 is removed.
+Note that the fragment for ``f4`` is removed.

-Now suppose that we have an exception in f6, but the exception isn't captured until f3, at which point the exception is caught and doesn't propagate up the stack any further.
-This next table shows the fragments present as the functions either return or the exception propagates upward:
+Now suppose that we have an exception in
+``f6``, but the exception isn't captured until ``f3``, at which point the exception is caught and doesn't propagate up the stack any further.
+This next table shows the fragments present as the functions either return and the exception propagates upward:

 +-------+------------------+---------------------+
 |  func |  execution point | fragments for funcs |